Generalized dynamical theories in phase space and the hydrogen atom: The hydrogen atom

 This state is is a good approximation of a ground state, having $\braket{g_H(E_2),\rho_{\gnd}}=0$ and $\braket{\tilde H}\approx (1-10^{-6})E_1$ and subsequently we use it as if it was a proper ground state.
 We mention that $\rho_\gnd$ is clearly incompatible with quantum theory because the preparation uncertainty relation of position and momentum is violated.

 For the ground state one obtains the most probable distance from the center at $t=0$ as $\sqrt{2} \sigma_Z \approx 2.26a_0$.
 But the state is not stationary since already $\{H,\rho_{\gnd}\}\ne 0$ and, for example, the most probable distance changes with time.
 However, the energy distribution $\Pr[\tilde{H} \in I]$ is constant in time since the state is an eigenstate, see Appendix~\ref{appendix:propertiesGMB}, Proposition~\ref{prop:propertiesGMB-max2Energy}.
+The consistency of the model can be extended beyond the ground state, by considering any nonnegative state $\rho(\vec q,\vec p)\ge 0$ with $\braket{g_H(E_2),\rho}\ge 0$ and for the time-evolution given by the Poisson bracket, that is, all $a_i=0$.
+Since $\{H,g_H(E_n)\}=0$, for any such state $\Pr[\tilde{H} \in I]$ is constant in time and remains positive for all other nonnegative spectral measures, since the classical time-evolution preserves positivity of phase-space functions.
+This is the case for rotations $\exp(\mathcal L_{\vec L\cdot \vec v})$, due to $\{\vec L, g_H(E_n)\}=\vec 0$, but is generally not true for other transformations, such as for time evolution given by harmonic potential.